KraXen72/crankshaft/USERSCRIPTS.md

 ## Enabling and testing your userscript

 ### crankshaft version 1.9.0+
-save your userscript to `<userData>/crankshaft/config/scripts/` as a file ending in `.js`, with `<userData>` being:
+Save your userscript to `<userData>/crankshaft/config/scripts/` as a file ending in `.js`, With `<userData>` being:
 - `%APPDATA%` on **Windows**
 - `$XDG_CONFIG_HOME or ~/.config` on **Linux**
 - `~/Library/Application Support` on **macOS**

 ### crankshaft version <1.9.0
-save your userscript to `Documents/crankshaft/scripts/` as a file ending in `.js`
+Save your userscript to `Documents/crankshaft/scripts/` as a file ending in `.js`

-1. in crankshaft settings, enable the setting *Userscript support* and re-launch the client
+1. In crankshaft settings, enable the setting *Userscript support* and re-launch the client
-2. in crankshaft settings > Userscripts, enable your userscript and refresh the page / F6 (find new game)
+2. In crankshaft settings > Userscripts, enable your userscript and refresh the page (F5)

-every time you make a change to your userscript, just refresh the page / F6 and you should see the changes.
+Every time you make a change to your userscript, just refresh the page (F5) and you should see the changes.